mattdimicelli/Members_Only/README.md

 Since I had employed Helmet for added security but also utilized inline scripts, I had to learn about Content Security Policy in order to configure Helmet to allow the scripts.

-I started off implementing the backend valdidation (of user inputted data from forms) in the Mongoose schema.
+I started off implementing the backend validation (of user inputted data from forms) in the Mongoose schema.
 However, I learned that this strategy would only work for data that corresponded to the schema/model.
 Any form data that wasn't being passed into the schema as arguments would not be validated.
 For example, I had to validate the strings from the password and password